gu-larcia/sailing_mats/README.md

 ## What's New in v4.3

-This version significantly improves the **Analytics tab** with better chart design, cleaner legends, and better visualizations.
+This version significantly improves the **Analytics tab** with better chart design, proper legends, and more insightful visualizations.

 ### Enhanced Analytics Charts
 - **ROI vs Profit Scatter**: Now has a proper category legend that exports correctly, annotations for notable items, and quadrant reference lines